-In line with the University Higher Degrees Assessment policy, it is a mandatory requirement for all doctoral qualifications graduating after May/June 2024 to undergo the Viva Voce (oral defence).
-The academic process is coordinated by the respective academic department.
+In accordance with the University's Higher Degrees Assessment policy, it is mandatory for all doctoral qualifications to undergo an Oral defense (Viva Voce) as part of the assessment process.
+This academic procedure is coordinated by the respective academic department.

-CBE.123 PhD (MARKETING MANAGEMENT) (P1DMMQ) NQF LEVEL: 10 NUMBER OF CREDITS: 360
+CBE.119 PhD (MARKETING MANAGEMENT) (P1DMMQ) NQF LEVEL: 10 NUMBER OF CREDITS: 360